-The prevalence and incidence of advanced renal failure in the world is reported 242 in one million people and 8% is annually added to this amount [2].
-According to the available reports, the prevalence of this disease is increasing in Iran.
+the prevalence of this disease is increasing in Iran.
 The annual prevalence of this disease in Iran is about 29000 people that 14000 of them are being treated by hemodialysis [3].
 Controlling hemodialysis patients is hard and their complications and problems are defined as a global problem.
 These patients have low quality of life and survival and fundamental changes occur in their life style [4, 5].
 In addition to the changes in their physical status, these patients are encountering with several such other stressors as emotional. psychological, socio-economic and family stressors [6].
-From the other side, several studies indicate that inadequate dialysis is important increased mortality pathogenicity of hemodialysis patients [7, 8].
+From the other side, several studies indicate that inadequate dialysis is important in increased mortality and pathogenicity of hemodialysis patients [7, 8].
 Hemodialysis influences these patients' lifestyle, health status and their individual roles [9].
 Different costs of treatment and limited coping skills with various life situations lead to low quality of life in hemodialysis patients [10].
 Hemodialysis patients experience different problems and it may have a negative impact on their quality of life; so that quality of life of these patients is remarkably lower than the ordinary people [11, 12].
-Quality of life is something beyond the concept of health since health is only one aspect of quality of life and other factors influencing quality of life include satisfaction, family, own one's economical and more important psychoemotional status [6].
-Quality of life is a gap between people's expectation and experiences of life.
+Quality of life is something beyond the concept of health since health is only one aspect of quality of life and other factors influencing quality of life include satisfaction, family. own social. one's economical and more important psychoemotional status [6].
+Quality of life is a gap between people's expectation and their experiences of life.
 Typically patients with similar clinical conditions report different quality of life [13].
-Quality of life also includes the feeling of physical and mental well being development and it helps logical maintenance of patients' physical, emotional and intellectual performance [14].
+Quality of life also includes the feeling of physical and mental well being development and it helps logical and maintenance of patients' physical, emotional and intellectual performance [14].
 Symptoms, complications and treatment of disease have an important impact on hemodialysis patients' quality of life of, which is a strong and independent predictor of morbidity and mortality in these patients [15, 16].